angelside/angelside/README.md

 # 💫 About Me

-👋 Hello there, I'm angelside.
+👋 Hello there, this is Sevdalin.
 🔭 I’m currently working on _[Ricoh supply cli tool](https://github.com/angelside/ricoh-supply-cli)_ (Python)
 🌱 I’m currently learning **Python**
 👨‍💻 All of my projects are available at [https://github.com/angelside](https://github.com/angelside)